saara-u-r/Securing-Wireless-Sensor-Networks-Using-Machine-Learning-and-Blockchain/README.md

 ## Overview
 Wireless Sensor Networks (WSNs) are a critical enabler for IoT but face significant cybersecurity challenges due to their unique constraints.
 This repository explores lightweight security solutions for WSNs by integrating **Machine Learning (ML)** and **Blockchain (BC)** technologies.

-## Key Contributions
+## OBJECTIVES
-- **Comprehensive review** of 164 recent publications on WSN security.
+1. To develop a secure, decentralized Wireless Sensor Network (WSN) simulation integrating anomaly detection using Machine Learning and secure logging with Blockchain technology.
-- **State-of-the-art analysis** of ML and BC techniques for attack detection/prevention.
+2. To implement federated anomaly detection using multiple locally trained Isolation Forest models on sensor nodes with majority voting for intrusion prevention.
-- **Proposed framework**: A dual-layer defense (detection + prevention) using optimized ML/BC algorithms to reduce computational overhead.
+3. To measure system performance and security impact through real-time transaction latency benchmarking and live visualization within a simulated network environment.

 ## Design Challenges & Solutions
 - Discusses trade-offs in resource-constrained WSN environments.
-- Recommends efficient BC/ML combinations for scalable security.
+- Recommends efficient BC/ML combinations for scalable security and anamoly detection.

 ## Tech Stack
 1. Programming Language: Python